toojla/TibberQuery/Readme.md

 Basic cli tool to query current electric power price and cost from Tibber

 # Debug in Visual Studio 2022
-Create a appsettings.Development.json file and add necessary settings based on the requirements.
+Create a appsettings.Development.json file and add necessary settings based on the requirements, see the [template file](./TqTool/template.appsettings.json).
 Afther that you should be good to go.
+To install this tool as a global tool you will alson need an appsetting.json file with necessary settings.

 # Install
 Verify if the tool is installed: dotnet tool list --global